ErikEJ/erikej.github.io/_posts/2022-01-25-efcore-admin-crud.md

 ---
 layout: post
-title:  "Add a CRUD web page to your ASP.NET Core web app in 5 minutes using EF Core Power Tools and CoreAdmin"
+title:  "Add an admin CRUD web page to your ASP.NET Core web app in 5 minutes using EF Core Power Tools and CoreAdmin"
-date:   2022-01-24 17:28:49 +0100
+date:   2022-01-25 17:28:49 +0100
 categories: efcore aspnet
 ---